 In 2008, a subtle shift of power occurred.
 While the G8 talked about food inflation and all kinds of other admittedly important world issues, they completely missed the 2008 global financial crisis.
 As a result, it signaled the end of the old world order and the beginning of a new one.

-The meeting was held in July, while Fannie and Freddie were going bankrupt.
-It was after bank-lending Libor rates went haywire.
-It also occurred after the Fed held its first emergency meeting in 30 years to rescue investment bank, Bear Stearns.
+The meeting was held in July, while Fannie Mae and Freddie Mac were going bankrupt and after bank-lending Libor rates went haywire.
+It also occurred after the Fed had held its first emergency meeting in 30 years to rescue investment bank Bear Stearns.
 In other words, there were plenty of clues that these world leaders needed to do something fast.

-Instead, the G-20 stepped in at their summit and addressed the root of the problem.
-They requested the United States to regulate its financial markets more.
+Instead, the G20 countries stepped in at their summit and addressed the root of the problem.
+They requested that the United States regulate its financial markets more.
 The United States refused, allowing unregulated credit default swaps and other derivatives to plunge the world into financial crisis and recession.

 After that, it became apparent that the G20's emerging market countries, which had largely escaped the crisis, were necessary partners of any global initiative.
-And the G20 Summit superseded the G8 as the world's most important meeting of all global leaders.
+The G20 Summit superseded the G8 as the world's most important meeting of all global leaders.

-Instead, Chancellor Merkel agreed to meet with these hedge funds to convince them of the wisdom in establishing a self-regulating code of conduct.
+Instead, German Chancellor Angela Merkel agreed to meet with those hedge funds to convince them to establish a self-regulating code of conduct.
 As we now know, her efforts were not enough to reduce the global risks that unregulated hedge funds created.

-In 2007, German Chancellor and then-EU President Angela Merkel was Chair of the G8 Summit.
+In 2007, Merkel was Chair of the G8 Summit.
 She brokered a historic climate change agreement that included getting the United States to agree that its climate change policy is under the auspices of the U.N.
-Until then, the United States resisted subjugating its actions to U.N. policy.
+Until then, the United States had resisted subjugating its actions to U.N. policy.